userdashboard/localization/readme.md

 # Improving translations

-The administration interface allows you to edit translations to correct errors.
+The administration interface allows you to edit phrases to correct errors.
+Your corrections can be applied to a particular instance of a phrase, or all instances of it.
 If you would like to share your corrections the administration interface allows you to download your updated `translations-cache-LANG.json` file, which can be submitted via pull-request to the [localization repository](https://github.com/userdashboard/localization).
-Corrected translations are stored in your database so they are accessible to multiple Dashboard server instances.
+Corrections can be stored in your Dashboard database or you can set up independent storage for them.

-# How to run the translation software
+# How to update the translation cache

 You will need to install [Translate Shell](https://github.com/soimort/translate-shell) which is a command-line interface for Google Translate, Bing and Yandex.
 Because the translating uses Google Translate the process has been broken up into cache-heavy steps that avoid unnecessary requests to their web service.

 The translation software expects a folder structure like so:

+    /<path-to-somewhere>/dashboard
     /<path-to-somewhere>/localization
-    /<path-to-somewhere>/dashboard
-    /<path-to-somewhere>/your-module
+    /<path-to-somewhere>/organizations
     /<path-to-somewhere>/another-module

 You can either run the localization software with NodeJS to translate a single language, or the Bash script will translate all languages: